 Two studies which examined change in beliefs both at the group level, that is as reflected by mean scores, as well as at the individual level, found that the limited changes reported at group level masked findings of sometimes quite substantial changes at the individual level (Bramald, Hardman & Leat, 1995; Dunne, 1993).
 Further points of interest in Dunne's study are: many of the beliefs (defined as both 'everyday philosophy' and 'general pedagogical knowledge') held by student teachers at the beginning of their PGCE were in line with those expressed on the course; and although beliefs themselves changed little, there was a considerable increase of understanding of how their beliefs related to their teaching practice (Dunne, 1993).
-Dunne elaborates on the importance of this latter point by contending that small changes in belief could bring about large changes in teaching practice, concluding that 'change is not necessarily a prerequisite for improving practice, whereas understanding of the role of beliefs may be crucial' (Dunne, 1993: 87).
+Dunne elaborates on the importance of this latter point by contending that small changes in belief could bring about large changes in teaching practice, whereas understanding of the role of beliefs may be crucial' (Dunne, 1993: 87).